Sanam Pasha

 Sanam Pasha (Persian: صنم پاشا) (born in 1978, Tehran) is an Iranian songwriter, vocalist and vocal coach in rock and metal music.
 As a child, she learned Persian folk music and later went on to learn classical piano, vocals, and solfeggio.
-She also has an online Masters certificate in Songwriting and Vocals from the Berklee College of Music.
+She also has an online Masters's certificate in Songwriting and Vocals from the Berklee College of Music.
 She founded Sanam Pasha, an all-female rock band, in 2012.

 Career

-Before the founding of Sanam Pasha in 2012, She had been actively engaged in singing, songwriting and composition.
+Before the founding of Sanam Pasha in 2012, She had been actively engaged in singing, songwriting, and composition.